AsbjrnJacobsen/DB-Synopse/README.md

  Synopsis Project for Database for Developers

 # Setup
-First make sure that inside the OrderService, you make the file "run-ef-database-update" is LF line break types.
+First make sure that inside the OrderService, you make the file "run-ef-database-update" to a LF line break types.

+Make sure docker is running.

 Then input the following command into the console:
-Make sure docker is running.

 ```
 docker compose up